-In 2013, a group of Vietnamese community leaders saw a need to support and encourage second generation Vietnamese Australians to reach their potential, and become the best leaders to represent two cultural identities.
-The Dual Identity Leadership Program is an initiative of the Vietnamese Community Australia – Victorian Chapter (VCA VIC) and forms part of a number of initiatives taken by VCA VIC to preserve Vietnamese heritage across generations, support young Vietnamese-Australians in reaching their potential, and encourage our youth to give back to the community.
+In 2013, Vietnamese community leaders saw a need to support and encourage second generation Vietnamese-Australians to reach their potential and become the best leaders representing two cultural identities.
+The Dual Identity Leadership Program (DILP) began in 2014 for young leaders who identify with two cultures.

+The DILP is an initiative of the Vietnamese Community Australia – Victorian Chapter (VCA Vic).
+VCA Vic runs a number of initiatives to preserve Vietnamese heritage across generations, support young Vietnamese-Australians, and encourage our youth to give back to the community.

-In Victoria, the VCA VIC represents the interests and contribution of Australians of Vietnamese background, to preserve and promote Vietnamese culture and identity, and to advocate for human rights in Vietnam and globally.
+In Victoria, the VCA Vic represents the interests and contribution of Australians of Vietnamese background, to preserve and promote Vietnamese culture and identity, and to advocate for human rights in Vietnam and globally.

 VCA Vic plays an integral role of multicultural Australia by hosting cultural events and exhibitions, fundraising for causes and charities, and delivering services to those less fortunate.